-Divorced parents, family lawyers greet proposed Divorce Act updates with cautious optimism | CBC News
+'It would have saved me thousands in legal fees': Parents, family lawyers weigh in on Divorce Act changes | CBC News

 Linton said she believes the most progressive parts of the bill are the changes related to family violence, which give clear guidance to legal professionals by providing detailed factors to take into account when establishing a parenting plan.

-These include definitions of family violence that go beyond just physical abuse to include emotional and sexual violence as well, she said.
+These include definitions of family violence that go beyond just physical abuse, to include emotional and sexual violence as well, she said.

 Protecting culture

-Stephanie Plante, a Francophone mom from Ottawa who is in the final stages of her divorce process, said she was glad to see the provisions that include a child's cultural heritage under the factors to be considered when determining the best interest of the children.
+Stephanie Plante, a francophone mom from Ottawa who is in the final stages of her divorce process, said she was glad to see the provisions that include a child's cultural heritage under the factors to be considered when determining the best interest of the children.

 The bill describes this as "the child's cultural, linguistic, religious and spiritual upbringing and heritage, including Indigenous upbringing and heritage."